 4. What to Do with Flaking Paint

 Flaking paint happens over time when moisture finds its way under your painted surface.
-But when you apply paint to a damp surface, flaking paint can occur as well.
+But when you apply it to a damp surface, flaking spray can occur as well.
 To fix this problem, follow these steps:

-- Use a wire brush or a paint scraper to remove the flaking paint.
+- Use a wire brush or a scraper to remove the flaking varnish.

 - Sand the area.
 Then start with a coarse abrasive, and finish the sanding with a fine abrasive.

-- Smoothen the edges between the painted and scraped areas by working hard, or the new coat of paint will highlight those lines.
+- Smoothen the edges between the painted and scraped areas by working hard, or the new coat of latex stain will highlight those lines.

 - Prime the area.